 There will be construction job opportunities for individuals available on the 75th St. CIP, including carpentry, concrete framing, welding and more.
 The CREATE partners will fund some on-the-job training on 75th St. CIP construction projects for entry-level individuals who have graduated from the Illinois Department of Transportation's Highway Construction Careers Training Program (HCCTP) at Dawson Technical Institute of Kennedy-King College.
 Upon completion of the 16-week training program, participants will be in an approved pool of candidates considered for construction jobs.
 View more information on the training program(Opens in a new window).
 In addition to the HCCTP program, the CREATE partners will develop a workforce outreach and development program to assist community members to develop skills that can go beyond the 75th St. CIP.

 Efforts have and will continue to be made to engage and inform Disadvantaged Business Enterprises (DBEs) of design and construction contracting opportunities for the 75th St. CIP.
 Get On Board, a business-to-business networking event was held on January 24, 2019 at Kennedy-King College to kick off Phases II and III.
-A similar event will be held in late 2020 or early 2021.
+A similar event will be held in 2021.
 In addition, for each professional services contract and construction bid opportunity on 75th St. CIP projects, a prime consultant/DBE networking session will accompany each mandatory pre-bid meeting.
 Goals for DBE participation on each design and construction package will be set in accordance to federal and state requirements.
 The CREATE partners will work with local associations to ensure local businesses are aware of these networking opportunities, and that these events are located within or adjacent to the project area.

 Information about all current CREATE bid opportunities can be found on the CREATE website(Opens in a new window).
 To receive an email notification when a new bid solicitation is opened, sign up for CREATE Program procurement notifications(Opens in a new window).
 Be sure to select the procurement list.
 Additional information about doing business with CREATE on the 75th St. CIP is available on this project website in the doing business section.